yansong-yu/RT_Rendering_Lab3/README.md

 3. `P/p`, `Y/y`, `R/r` for `increasing/decreasing` the pitch, yaw and roll angle.

+4. `h` for toggle whether showing hierarchy or not (hierarchy is rendered as wireframe of bounding boxes)

 ## Bonus point attempted
 1. Matrix operation from scratch